- Purchase the complete Expat Arrivals Russia Guide (PDF)

 Searching for accommodation in Russia can be a difficult experience.
 Expats will find that house-hunting demands both patience and negotiation.
 Above all, it requires a good real estate agent.

 As in most destinations, accommodation in Russia is varied in terms of structure, style and price.
 The closer to the city centre, the more expensive the monthly rent.
 These areas are associated with prestige and are thus more costly.
 Moscow claims the highest housing prices in the country by far.
-Even apartments in its periphery suburbs can be more expensive than property in the centre of a secondary city.
+Even apartments in its outlying suburbs can be more expensive than property in the centre of a secondary city.

 Expats should try their best to organise at least some short-term accommodation through their employer before their arrival.
 It generally takes at least a month to find accommodation and to sign a lease.
 Expats don’t often buy property in Russia, preferring to rent instead.

 Expats will likely need to come to terms with apartment living.
 Detached houses are primarily available only on the outskirts of the big cities, in expensive compounds and rural areas.